yoshuawuyts/wassette/README.md

 | [gomodule-go](examples/gomodule-go/)       | Go module information tool                             |
 | [time-server-js](examples/time-server-js/) | JavaScript-based time server component                |

+## Community Components

+The Wassette community has built amazing components that you can use in your projects:

+- **[QR Code Generator](https://github.com/attackordie/qr-code-webassembly)** - Generate QR codes from text using a WebAssembly component by @attackordie

 ## Discord

 You can join us via the `#wassette` channel on the [Microsoft Open Source Discord](https://discord.gg/microsoft-open-source):